 Copying Annotations

-You now also have the ability to import annotations from a selected map into a current map.
-This is done in the same way we copy annotations; simply select that option from the drop-down menu.Congrats!
-You have now copied annotations from a previous flight.
-Now, when you compare those measurements, you will be comparing the same area, location and volume, thus resulting in the most accurate change-over-time calculations!
+You now also can import annotations from a selected map into a current map.
+This is done in the same way we copy annotations; simply select that option from the drop-down menu.Duplicate Annotations within the same map

 You can now duplicate your Annotations within the same map!